IndexCoop/ITIPS/ITIPS/ITIP-002.md

 # ITIP-002
 *Using template v0.1*
 ## Abstract
 Several upcoming IC products include some form of intrinsic productivity (IP) in their methodologies.
-In order to safely add these features, new tools must be built to manage these different yield positions.
+These products include yield bearing tokens which generally need to be wrapped and unwrapped via the wrap module.
+Some of these positions (such as aTokens) have balances that positively rebase as yield is accrued.
+Other components simply have a variable exchange rate between the underlying and wrapped token, allowing the wrapped token units to remain fixed.
+Finally, some components accrue yield in a secondary token, such as in the case of cTokens accruing COMP rewards.
+In order to safely add support for these kinds of positions, new tools must be built to manage these different yield positions.

 ## Motivation
 Adding IP to products cannot be done at just the smart contract level.
 We must also describe new processes for rebalancing and issuance/redemption.
 These features and processes will be required by the operators of IC products to set up an maintain products that include IP.